tuqqu/oxide-lang/README.md

 ### Match

 `match` expression returns the first matching arm evaluated value.

 Unlike other control flow statements, `match` is an expression and therefore must be terminated with a semicolon.
-It can be used in any place an expression is expected.

 ```rust
 let direction = match get_direction() {